Angela, can I see Rome in two days?

 Spending only 1 day in Rome might not be enough to include a full visit to the Vatican Museums, but if you plan your trip and itinerary properly, in 2 days in Rome you can (and should!) definitely enter this magnificent gallery.
 The masterpieces of some of the most famous world artists are kept here such as the Sistine Chapel, Raphael’s Rooms, and the Gallery of Maps.

 IMPORTANT!
-It is not mandatory to book your visit but especially in the high summer season it’s a good idea because it’s very crowded and those who booked have priority entry.
+It is not mandatory to book your visit but especially in the high summer season, it’s a good idea because it’s very crowded and those who booked have priority entry.
 You should also plan in advance because entrances get sold out pretty quickly for a couple of days ahead.

 Booking a hotel near the Vatican will make it easier to reach your first sight early and without having to use public transport.